Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 Introduction

 Pain and discomfort are an unfortunate part of burn injury and recovery.
-Many of our patients tell us that ongoing pain continues to be a problem long after discharge from the hospital.
+Many of our patients tell us that ongoing pain continues to be a problem after discharge from the hospital.

 Continued pain can interfere with every aspect of your life, including: